degauss-org/DeGAUSS/README.md

 ```

 Please note that the geomarker assesment programs will not return rows that contain missing coordinate values.
 Missing coordinate values are possible if the geocoding container failed to assign them, for example, when using a malformed address string.
 A warning will be issued and the rows with missing coordinates will be removed before proceeding.

+## Citation

+If you use this software in a publication, please cite using the DOI or example citations available at [http://doi.org/10.5281/zenodo.344490](http://doi.org/10.5281/zenodo.344490).